-Healthy life expectancy is 59.6 for men [Chart - Male healthy life expectancy] and 59.1 for women [Chart - Female healthy life expectancy].
-This is the first time in recent years that male healthy life expectancy has been greater than that for females (although confidence intervals mean no significant conclusions can be drawn at this point).
-Healthy life expectancy for men in Gateshead is about 4 years less than across England as a whole and for women it is about 4 1/2 years less.
-Compared to the North East, healthy life expectancy for men in Gateshead is about the same, but for women it is over 1 year less than the North East average.
+Healthy life expectancy is 60.8 for men [Chart - Male healthy life expectancy] and 57.7 for women [Chart - Female healthy life expectancy].
+Male healthy life expectancy is therefore greater than that for females (although confidence intervals mean no significant conclusions can be drawn at this point).
+Healthy life expectancy for men in Gateshead is about 21/2 years less than across England as a whole and for women it is about 6 years less.
+Compared to the North East, healthy life expectancy for men in Gateshead is about 11/2 years more, but for women it is 2 year less than the North East average.

 Healthy life expectancy for men living in Felling is 14.9 years less than for men living in Whickham South and Sunniside.
 Similarly, healthy life expectancy for women living in Felling is 14.2 years less than for women living in Whickham South and Sunniside.

 Life expectancy in Gateshead is currently 77.5 years for men [Chart - Male life expectancy] and 81.4 years for women [Chart - Female life expectancy].
-This is an increase since the previous year of 0.1 years for women, whilst the rate for men has remained exactly the same.
-It follows a decrease for both men and women in the previous year.
+There has been no change since the previous year, reflecting a national period of stagnation for life expectancy.
 Both rates continue to be below the England average.
-The gap to England currently stands at 2.1 years lower for men and 1.7 years lower for women.
+The gap to England currently stands at 2.1 years lower for men and 1.8 years lower for women.

 In Gateshead, life expectancy for men is 10.3 years less in the most deprived compared to the least deprived areas (deciles); for women, the difference is 9.0 years [Chart - Slope index of inequality in male life expectancy Chart - Slope index of inequality in female life expectancy].
 For both men and women the gap in life expectancy between people living in the most deprived and the least deprived areas has overall been increasing over time.